fbpx

 Transmitter status.
 To be updated.

-Camera summary.
+Camera trap summary.
 Camera traps in the West and East Matukituki were checked and data downloaded for analysis in June and September 2021.
 Outcomes were graphed up showing species, location and date.

 Nest monitoring summary.
 Females fitted with transmitters were tracked by air and foot from the end of June (start of the breeding season) to track their nesting status.
 No nesting activity was recorded.